no1xsyzy/fyp/interim.md

 There haven't been really good languages to write a reactive system.
 Most popular languages are based on object-oriented programming paradigm, which emphasizes on packing properties and methods in one object, just like how we understand the realworld.
 Another programming paradigm is called functional programming, which comes from pure mathematics.
 Neither of them is good for representing data exchanges between parts of the whole application.
 What's more, those languages are still imperative language, which need codes to "assign" them together.
 <!-- TODO: citation needed -->

-Briefly, reactive systems are good but hard to create.
+Briefly, reactive systems are good in varies of aspects but hard to create.

 ## Microservices